Frequently Asked Questions

 TRIAL

 Unless the parties agree to a settlement, the case, or a portion thereof, will be decided in a jury trial in Court.
-A jury trial in Court has not been scheduled yet.
+A jury trial in Court has been scheduled for July 13, 2026.
 Please check this website for updates.

 You do not have to come to a jury trial in Court unless you want to or you are asked to by a party or the Court to do so.
 Class Counsel will present the case for the Class, and the lawyers for Horton will present their defenses.
 You may observe Court proceedings for this case, but it is not necessary.